View Space: Learning Representation across Arbitrary Graphs: Related Works

-\revised{ \mypar{GraphAny.} GraphAny~\citep{zhaofully} encodes knowledge in the relative-distance space of predictions, which is consistently defined across arbitrary graphs.
-By learning to attend over a set of linear, pseudo-inverse-based predictors, it becomes the first model to support fully inductive inference.
-Our work also targets fully inductive learning but differs in several key aspects: (1) We focus on representation learning, providing substantially higher expressivity; the resulting representations are reusable and allow flexible choice of downstream predictors while being decoupled from predictor quality.
-(2) Whereas GraphAny achieves full inductiveness via feature-permutation invariance, our framework is permutation-equivariant, which is advantageous for representation learning, as discussed in \Cref{sec:ugrl}.
-(3) The linear predictors in GraphAny rely on static aggregation, whereas GVT performs dynamic aggregation, yielding greater expressivity in capturing structural patterns. }
+\mypar{GraphAny.} GraphAny~\citep{zhaofully} encodes knowledge in the relative-distance space of predictions, which is consistently defined across arbitrary graphs.
+By attending over a set of pseudo-inverse-based linear predictors, it becomes the first model to support fully inductive inference.
+While our work also targets fully inductive learning, we focus on representation learning (FI-NRL) that maps graphs to node embeddings rather than directly producing predictions.
+This offers two key advantages: (1) representations can be reused across different label sets; and (2) unlike GraphAny’s reliance on linear predictors, representation learning supports a flexible choice of downstream predictors, enabling more expressive and stable label mappings.